wejs/docs/docs/getstarted/installation.md

 #### 1.1- Optional:

-* graphicsmagick http://www.graphicsmagick.org/ (optional for we-plugin-file and blog project)
+* graphicsmagick http://www.graphicsmagick.org/ (optional for we-plugin-file)
   * check in your package manager

 ### 2- Install we.js CLI and yeoman generator: